tge-was-taken/Sonic4Ep1-WindowsPhone-Decompilation/README.md

 It's so big that it VS to lag pretty badly and sometimes even crashes it outright.
 ## Touch controls
 The game is made for touch controls which makes it hard to play on PC, however I have hacked in mouse controls for the time being so the game logic can be tested further.
+## XNB files are incompatible
+The XNB files that come with the game are incompatible with the Windows XNA runtime.
+They need to be patched for the time being, but it could be automatically.